mahdiasdzd/RSNA_Brats/README.md

 6) Test trained model with this dataset in in IPYNB too.

 ## Results
-Performance comparision on covid-segmentation dataset.
+Performance comparision on Brats-segmentation dataset.
 ![](https://github.com/mahdiasdzd/Brats2021/blob/main/Model-Results.png)